4564516/my_rag_project/artifacts/processed_docs/amazon2023/amazon2023/amazon2023.md

 Countries (Australia, Brazil, Canada, Costa Rica, India, South Africa, and the UK) added to Amazon's SDI initiative—marking its first expansion beyond the U.S.

 ![](_page_63_Picture_32.jpeg)

+**Figure Description:**
+I’ll do my best to follow the instructions and provide the extracted data in the format of Question-Answer pairs.

+**Figure Context:**
+This image is a table showing the performance and data storage of the GShad **Figure Data (Q&A):**
+Q: What is the size of the GShad
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the
+Q: What is the

+Note: The table above is empty because the original image was too low quality to extract any data.

 # Our Approach